-This prospectus relates to the resale by the Selling Stockholders of up to 4,117,647 shares of our Common Stock issuable upon conversion of 700 shares of our Series D Preferred Stock and up to 21,176,470 shares of our Common Stock issuable upon exercise of Warrants, in each case as described below under "Sale of Securities to Sabby" and "Description of Capital Stock."
+This prospectus relates to the resale by the Selling Stockholders of up to 56,022 shares of our Common Stock issuable upon conversion of 200 shares of our Series D Preferred Stock, up to 39,216 shares of our Common Stock issuable upon exercise of the January Warrants and up to 122,979 shares of our Common Stock issuable upon exercise of the July Warants, in each case as described below under "Sale of Securities to Sabby" and "Description of Capital Stock."
 We are not selling any shares of Common Stock under this prospectus and will not receive any proceeds from the sale of shares of Common Stock by the Selling Stockholders.